Today I have a part of a story with the name Melbas Journey to the Ocean for you, which is chapter one of a book written by my son Achim Mohssen-Beyk.

 Another of them said, “Madam if you don’t raise your child correctly, you must expect it to be punished.”

-The neighbour said, “I’m ashamed to live next to you.”
+The neighbor said, “I’m ashamed to live next to you.”

 Another said, “Let’s do to the little fish what we did to the old snail before it causes more trouble.”